-- Confidentiality is a basic responsibility for all credentialed staff members as defined in the bylaws. - Providers will only access records for patients that they are caring for, with the exception of access for the purpose of hospital-authorized peer review. - Providers may not access their personal medical records, nor may they access the medical records of family members and friends without receipt of a valid HIPAA compliant authorization from the individual, which has been provided to Health Information Management.
+- Confidentiality is a basic responsibility for all credentialed staff members as defined in the bylaws. - All medical staff members who have direct or indirect access to data pertaining to the admission, care, and disposition of any and all patients treated must maintain that information with the strictest confidentiality. - Providers will only access records for patients that they are caring for, with the exception of access for the purpose of hospital-authorized peer review. - Credentialed Providers may access their personal medical records, but they may not access the medical records of family members and others without providing a valid HIPAA compliant authorization to Health Information Management.
 All providers and patients are encouraged to utilize 'My Chart.' - Epic 'in-basket' is for communication between members of the treating team.
-It is not to be used for communications with family members or physician-patients, as this may inadvertently give access to the full patient medical record and result in a HIPAA violation. - All medical staff members who have direct or indirect access to data pertaining to the admission, care, and disposition of any and all patients treated and maintain that information with the strictest confidentiality. - This policy applies to any and all information obtained through the computer system regarding diagnostic test information, financial data, and/or other personal information. - Records, discussions, minutes, and other activities related to the evaluation of patient care, risk management, quality assessment, medical staff meetings, etc are considered confidential and privileged.
-Access to such data is on a 'need to know' basis. - Medical staff professional and credential files are considered confidential and privileged and access is granted to only those who have a 'need to know'. - Each individual is responsible for helping ensure the security of patient health
+It is not to be used for communication (such as routed results and documents, staff messages, etc.) with family members or physician-patients, as this may inadvertently give access to the full patient medical record and result in a HIPAA violation.
+(This does not apply to MyChart communication received and acted on from the "InBasket") - This policy applies to any and all information obtained through the EHR or any other data source regarding diagnostic test information, financial data, and/or other personal information. - Records, discussions, minutes, and other activities related to the evaluation of patient care, risk management, quality assessment, peer review, and medical staff meetings, etc are also considered confidential and privileged.
+Access to such data is on a 'need to know' basis.

-- information by taking appropriate measures to prevent its access, or modification by, or its disclosure to unauthorized personnel. - This responsibility pertains to both the physical security of paper documents, personal computers, printers, fax, and copy machines, as well as computer-based access passwords and other locking devices. - Providers must also take precautions regarding verbal information.
-Patient information should not be discussed in public areas (elevator, halls, cafeteria, etc).
+- Medical staff professional and credential files are considered confidential and privileged and access is granted to only those who have a 'need to know'. - Each individual is responsible for helping ensure the security of patient health information by taking appropriate measures to prevent its access, modification by, or disclosure to unauthorized personnel. - This responsibility pertains to both the physical security of paper documents, personal computers, printers, fax, and copy machines, as well as computer-based access passwords and other locking devices. - Providers must also take precautions regarding verbal information.
+Patient information should not be discussed in public areas (elevator, halls, cafeteria, etc). - 'Provsecure' encryption must be used for all confidential information being sent or forwarded outside the organization.

-Any unauthorized access, modification, releasing, or casual discussion of such information by an employee, student, volunteer, physician, contract worker or other agent shall be considered to be a violation of the patient's privacy and shall be considered gross misconduct and subject to discipline by the medical staff, up to and including summary suspension.
-Failure to consistently act in a responsible manner regarding the security and protection of patient health information may also result dismissal.
+Any unauthorized access, modification, releasing, or casual discussion of confidential information by an employee, student, volunteer, physician, contract worker or other agent shall be considered to be a violation of the patient's privacy and shall be considered gross misconduct and subject to discipline by the medical staff, up to and including summary suspension.
+Failure to consistently act in a responsible manner regarding the security and protection of patient health information may also result in dismissal.